ChrisGuenther333/bootstrap-project/README.md

-For this project I wanted to try utilizing only HTML and Bootstrap, with as little CSS styling as possible.
+# Bootstrap-Project
+View live project demo [here](https://chrisguenther333.github.io/bootstrap-project/)
+This project was made with Bootsrap, HTML, and a minimal amount of CSS